This is where it all started.

-Why is THE ONE GIRL in this place that I’m wanting to talk to suddenly the ONLY ONE who disappears?
+Why is THE ONE GIRL in this place that I’m wanting to talk to suddenly the ONLY ONE who disappeared?

 I ask the waitress about her and she gives me the bad news.
-“Ohhh, yeah, she leave.”
+“Ohhh, yes, she leave.”

-What do you mean oh yeah she leave?
+What do you mean oh yes she leave???

-So you’re telling me that wave was a wave goodbye?
+So you’re telling me that wave she gave me was a wave goodbye?
 This.
 Always.
 Happens.
 To me.
+Unbelievable.

-I thought to myself, “It’s alright, Eric.
-This is but only the beginning of your week in Tokyo.
-You’ll just come back on another night to see her perform again.
-And if she’s not working, you could come back another night after that.
-Hell, you’ll could come back every night to talk to her.
+I thought to myself, “You know what?
+No big deal.
+I’ll just come back on another night to see her perform again.
+And if she’s not working when I come back, I’ll just keep coming back until she is working.
+I could literally come back every night if I wanted.
 This is a nice spot.
-You’ll see her again.”
+I’ll see her again.”

-How did I manage to get in touch with her?
+So how did I manage to get in touch with her?
+How did we go out on a date when neither one of us even spoke the other’s language?
 It’s actually totally impossible, but it happened.

 And that, my friend, is a story for another day.
-You can check it out in my Adventures In… Tokyo 2018 post.
-(You’ll love it!
-Here’s a glimpse…)
+You can check it out in my Tokyo 2018 blog post.
+(Coming soon!
+You’ll love it!)

-But let’s get back to 2016, shall we, and how the very next morning I got left behind on a full day bus tour excursion after just the very first stop.
+So let’s quit skipping ahead and get back to 2016, and how the very next morning I got completely left behind on a full day bus tour excursion after just the very first stop.

 Yes, this is my existence.

-The first stop of this full day excursion was the Tokyo Tower.
-Imagine a replica of the Eiffel Tower, only a bit smaller, and bright red.
+This first stop of this full day excursion was the Tokyo Tower.
+Imagine a replica of the Eiffel Tower, only smaller and bright red.

-It had one of those really cool observation decks where you’re standing on glass and can look straight down.
+Tokyo Tower had one of those really cool observation decks at the top where you’re standing on glass and can look straight down.
 Have you stood on one of these before?
-They’re legit.
+They’re pretty cool.